TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Problem Statement

 \section{Problem Statement}

 The early popularity trend prediction problem can be defined as follows.
 Given a training set of previously monitored user generated objects (e.g., YouTube videos or tweets), $D^{train}$, and a test set of newly uploaded objects $D^{test}$, do: (1) extract popularity trends from $D^{train}$; and (2) predict a trend for each object in $D^{test}$ as early and accurately as possible, particularly before user interest in such content has significantly decayed.
 User interest can be expressed as the fraction of all potential views a new content will receive until a given point in time (e.g., the day when the object was collected).
 Thus, by predicting as early as possible the popularity trend of an object, we aim at maximizing the fraction of views that still remain to be received {\it after prediction}.

-Note that there is a tradeoff between prediction accuracy and the remaining fraction of views: it is expected that the longer we monitor an object, the more accurately we can predict its popularity trend; but often this would imply a reduction of the remaining interest in the content.
 Determining the earliest point in time when prediction can be made with reasonable accuracy is an inherent challenge of the early popularity prediction problem, given that it must be addressed on a per-object basis.
+That is, while later predictions can be more accurate, they would imply a reduction of the remaining interest in the content.

-In particular, we here treat it as a multi-class classification task, where the popularity trends automatically extracted from $D^{train}$ (step 1) represent the classes into which objects in $D^{test}$ should be grouped.
+In particular, we here treat the above problem as a trend-extraction one combined with as a multi-class classification task.
+The popularity trends automatically extracted from $D^{train}$ (step 1) represent the classes into which objects in $D^{test}$ should be grouped (step 2).
+Trend extraction is performed using a time series clustering algorithm~\citep{Yang2011}, whereas prediction is a classification task.
+For the sake of clarity, we shall make use of the term ``class'' to refer to both clusters and classes.

 Table~\ref{tab:notation} summarizes the notation used throughout the paper.
 Each object $d \in D^{train}$ is represented by an $n$-dimensional time series vector $ \mathbf{s}_d = <p_{d,1}, p_{d,2}, \cdots, p_{d,n}>$, where $p_{d,i}$ is the popularity (i.e., number of views) acquired by $d$ {\it during} the $i^{th}$ time window after its upload.
 Intuitively, the duration of a time window $w$ could be a few hours, days, weeks, or even months.
 Thus, vector $\mathbf{s}_d$ represents a time series of the popularity of a piece of content measured at time intervals of duration $w$ (fixed for each vector).
 New objects in $D^{test}$ are represented by streams, $\mathbf{\hat{s}}_d$, of potentially infinite length ($\mathbf{\hat{s}}_d = <p_{d,1}, p_{d,2}, \cdots$).
 This captures the fact that our trend prediction/classification method is based on monitoring each test object on an online basis, determining when a prediction with acceptable confidence can be made (see Section \ref{subsec:TrendLearner}).
 Note that a vector can be seen as a contiguous subsequence of a stream.
 Note also that the complete dataset is referred to as $D = D^{train} \bigcup D^{test}$.